Davi9130/frontend-interview-api/README.md

 ## Question 1

-Please use `fetch` or another library like `Axios` to retrieve the customer details with the id from the url.
+Please use the predefined function `fetchThrowsErrorIfNotOk` to retrieve the customer details with the id from the url.
 Then, display the customer details in the page as an organized HTML.

 You should see the page at http://localhost:3000/v1/customer?id=1